gutelfuldead/buildroot_fmcomms_gnuradio/README.md

 Ensure ZedBoard is connected via hub with the PC and the PC is on the appropriate network settings to communicate with the aforementioned zedboard network settings.

-Gnuradio example files in: `/home/fmcomms/gnuradio/`
+Gnuradio example files in: `/home/fmcomms/gnuradio/` to run simply execute the `.py` file